jlvia1191/dsm/README.md

 ========

 An implementation of the Estimation of the log likelihood of the saturated model.

+This package calculates the estimation of the log likelihood of the saturated model, when the values of the outcome variable are either 0 or 1.

 *The development of this software was supported in part by NSF Postdoctoral Fellowship DMS-0903120*